restechnica/semverbot/README.md

 ## Usage

 Each command has a `-h, --help` flag available.
+Support for `-v, --verbose` and `-d, --debug` has been added as well.

 ### `sbot get version`